lwestfall/Particus/readme.md

 cmake --build .
 ```

-If everything went well, we should be able to run now:
+If everything went well, we should be able to run now.

-`./Particus`
+*NOTE: you must include sudo for permissions to use the GPIO*

+`sudo ./Particus`